pecard/tabuleia/README.md

-# tabuleia
+# tabulEIA

-> tabulEIA Automatize the process of build species occurrence list for EIA reports.
+> tabulEIA Automatize the process of build species occurrence list for EIA reports along with conservation and taxonomic status.

 ## Disclaimer